dcgtc/dgrants/doc/docs-web/docs/how-does-dgrants-work/concepts.md

 ## Grants

-Grants gives open source projects of all sizes the opportunity to seek and receive community funding.
+A Grant is an open source public goods project that has the opportunity to receive community funding and user traction.

 ## Grant Rounds

-Grant Rounds are collections of Grants (projects looking for funding) in a given period of time (e.g. quarterly for Gitcoin Grant Rounds).
-On top of the amount these projects will raise individually from their Contributors, there is also a Matching Pool for each Grant Round which matches funding based on the Quadratic Funding model.
-You can find more information [here on Quadratic Funding](https://wtfisqf.com/).
+Grant Rounds are collections of Grants (projects looking for funding and traction) in a given period of time (e.g. quarterly, for Gitcoin Grant Rounds).
+On top of the individual amount these projects raise from their Contributors, there is also a Matching Pool for each Grant Round which matches funding based on the Quadratic Funding model.
+You can find more information [here](https://wtfisqf.com/) on Quadratic Funding.

-The current version only allows for the dgrants core team to create Grant Rounds, but not community members yet.
-Look forward to this in future updates!
+The current version only allows the Decentralized Grants core team to create Grant Rounds.
+We will open this functionality to the community in future updates!

 ## Grant Owners, Funders and Contributors